omirror/je/API.md

 ## GET /search/:id

-Retrives informatoin about a job, its status, created and finished times and response.
+Retrieves information about a job, its status, created and finished times and response.

 * **Returns:** 200 OK